grenas405/meta-operating-system/docs/REPL_COMPARISON.md

 ## Summary

-The futuristic REPL transforms the Meta-OS kernel interface from a basic command-line shell into a modern, feature-rich terminal experience with:
+The futuristic REPL transforms the Genesis OS kernel interface from a basic command-line shell into a modern, feature-rich terminal experience with:

 ✅ Real-time status display
 ✅ Smart auto-completion